Covered Bridges within 8 miles :

-Mt.
+The Mt.
 Philo Inn is within 8 miles of 5 historic covered bridges.
+Drive to the rivers, museums and lakesides where they live in completely picturesque locations

 The covering protected the wooden floorboards from rot.
 Horses don't like to cross open bridges where they can see and hear the rushing water.
 The bridges were covered and, you will notice, the entrances look like that of a barn.
 The horses would enter willingly.
 Snow clearing was safer and easier.
-These distinctive crossings are a much-loved part of the New England landscape.
+These well-built distinctive crossings, were handmade with huge timbers.
+Because they serve to link a community, they are a much-loved part of the New England landscape.

 3 of the 5 nearby bridges still carry traffic, providing motorists with a brief "back in time" experience.

-The Quinlan Bridge, 2 mi. or lower bridge, pictured at the top of the page, crosses the Lewis Creek along Spear St. in Charlotte.
+The Quinlan Bridge, 2 mi. or lower bridge, crosses the Lewis Creek along Spear St. in Charlotte.
 It was built in 1849 and rebuilt in 2014 due to structural problems.
 Read all about it here

 The 58-foot-long Seguin Bridge, 6 mi. or Upper Bridge is a Kingpost Burr Arch was built circa 1870 to span the Lewis Creek on Roscoe Road in Charlotte.
 Named for a family which once owned much of the land around here.
 The alias "Upper" is because it is the upstream of two covered bridges on Lewis Creek.